tchan1002/mmba-drift-protocol/README.md

 The MMBA + Drift protocol is grounded in the belief that our body and mind is one biological system to manage, one with limited bandwidth for focus and action.

-The aim is to offload neural load so you can keep moving forwards.
+The aim is to offload neural load to another intelligent system so you can keep moving forwards.

 ---